 Southwest Colombia

-The Western Andes of the Cali Region - Araucana Lodge and the Choco
+The Western Andes of the Cali Region - the Cauca Valley, Araucana Lodge, and the Choco

 May 31 - June 9, 2027